rslim087a/Spring-Coding-Challenges/README.md

-## Coding Challenge for the Spring Boot Development Bootcamp
+## Coding Challenges for the Spring Boot Development Bootcamp